Blazkowiz47/personal-logs/20 PhD/2 Areas/Literature Review/AMT (TMM 2021).md

 1.  **Asymmetric Modality Translation:** Translating one modality to another to establish connections and potentially fill in missing information.
 2.  **Modality Fusion Scheme:** Fusing the translated modality with the original paired image.
 3.  **Illumination Normalization (PLGF):** A preprocessing step to reduce the impact of lighting variations.

-- **Translator:** An asymmetric encoder-decoder structure.
-- **Fusion:** Combining the real and "hallucinated" or translated modality.

-- **Generative Translation:** Similar to CycleGAN or Pix2Pix but tailored for FAS.
-- **PLGF:** A specific handcrafted feature for illumination invariance.

 - Validated on three public datasets (likely CASIA-SURF, OULU-NPU, etc.).